 - What will athletes be doing when performing their movements?

 - And what will coaches look for when they’re judging whether the athlete is successful or not?

+To help them find the answers, 776BC enlisted the support of Dr Ed Wittich – a leading expert on athlete analysis and product innovation at BAT Logic.
+Together they embarked on an extensive research and development programme in which they sought the insight of coaches, performance staff, consultants, and athletes, including 776BC founder, Cameron McKenzie-McHarg.
+They also consulted Dr Harry Brennan – Head of Sports Science and Physical Preparation at the Victorian Institute of Sport.
 With a background as a physiologist as well as a strength and conditioning coordinator, he was able to combine his expertise as both a coach and a scientist to support the design and production of the product – specifically helping to make the connection between the challenges of a coach and how Motion could provide a real solution and advantage to athletic performance.

 Next step – Adding the science

+The foundation of 776BC’s Motion Range is grounded in well-established biomechanics and medical science.
 In fact, the core principal for the Motion concept is immersed in the fundamentals of human biomechanics:

 - All human body movement occurs around key segments related to joint centres, bony landmarks and key functional pivot points.